 Asset tokenization can help unlock historically illiquid assets such as art or real estate.
 For example, it is much easier for smaller investors to buy 1% of a rental property, than to buy a whole property.
 Lower transaction and settlement costs also encourage the freer flow of capital increasing market liquidity for real-world assets.

-Accessibility and Inclusion
+#2: Accessibility and Inclusion

-Lower Settlement Costs
+#4: Lower Settlement Costs

 Blockchain allows for direct peer-to-peer settlements, reducing the significant overhead costs associated with most real-world asset trading platforms today.
 Indeed, tokenized assets can be bought and sold for fees as low as $0.01.

-Tokenized assets can interact with various smart contracts and DeFi protocols, helping to create entirely novel financial platforms, services and products.
+Tokenized assets can interact with various smart contracts and DeFi protocols, helping to create entirely novel financial platforms, services, and products.
 Smart contracts can also be used to create a completely trustless asset management solution for asset owners, letting users trade without counterparty risks.

 What Challenges Are There For Asset Tokenization?

 Although blockchain networks are globally accessible and decentralized, this can often clash with local regulations.
 Indeed, the regulatory landscape surrounding asset tokenization is still rapidly evolving, with major discrepancies and uncertainties across different national jurisdictions.

-Scalability and Interoperability
+#2: Scalability and Interoperability